siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/7-directory-server-freeipa-openldap/780-how-to-configure-an-ldap-client-on-almalinux.md

 Lightweight Directory Access Protocol (LDAP) simplifies user management in networked environments by enabling centralized authentication.
 While setting up an LDAP server is a vital step, configuring an LDAP client is equally important to connect systems to the server for authentication and directory services.
 AlmaLinux, a robust and enterprise-grade Linux distribution, is well-suited for integrating LDAP clients into your infrastructure.

-In this blog post, we will walk you through configuring an LDAP client on AlmaLinux to seamlessly authenticate users against an LDAP directory.
+In this article, we will walk you through configuring an LDAP client on AlmaLinux to seamlessly authenticate users against an LDAP directory.

 ---